Senforsce/orch8rion/_docs/content/contributing/aspects/guidelines.md

 ---

-This document privdes guidelines for contributors writing new *Aspects* into `orchestrion`.
+This document privdes guidelines for contributors writing new *Aspects* into `orch8rion`.
 Aspect authors should try to adhere to those as much as possible, as code reviewers may push back on aspect contributions that diverge without a clear reason.

 ## Only use exported APIs

-While Orchestrion naturally has interest in instrumenting code *everywhere*, including in private and `/internal/` code, it should avoid doing so by leveraging private or `/internal/` APIs from the instrumentation libraries as much as possible.
+While Orch8rion naturally has interest in instrumenting code *everywhere*, including in private and `/internal/` code, it should avoid doing so by leveraging private or `/internal/` APIs from the instrumentation libraries as much as possible.